saa-ts-dacs/dacs/part_I/chapter_7/1_notes.md

 _Processing information for the_ Dorothy Adlow papers, Schlesinger Library, Radcliffe Institute

-The contents of some folders labeled “miscellaneous” were interfiled in this subseries by the archivist.
+The contents of some folders labeled "miscellaneous" were interfiled in this subseries by the archivist.
 Folder titles enclosed in square brackets were devised by the archivist.

 _Processing information for the_ Records of the Association of Harvard Chemists, Harvard University Archives